baleada/docs/assets/md/logic/classes/Searchable.md

 `Searchable` depends on [fast-fuzzy](https://github.com/EthanRutherford/fast-fuzzy).

 ::: type="danger"
-Documentation for `Navigable` is still in progress.
+Documentation for `Searchable` is still in progress.
 :::